 The successful MA is compassionate, organized, detail oriented, and friendly.
 Being willing to work as part of a team is essential in the world of the Medical Assistant.
 Patients need a caring, friendly face and doctors need dependable, accountable employees they can count on as part of their team.
 If you have these qualities, then being a Medical Assistant may be just the career you are looking for.

 Employment may be found in a variety of healthcare settings through the community.
 Salary expectations vary, based on those settings, but range from $12 to $15.00 per hour to start, depending upon healthcare experience.

 - Dona Marotta, MHA, CMA (AAMA) – Program Director/Medical Assisting Instructor

-- The Medical Assisting program is a four-quarter program beginning each Fall quarter at MCC.
+- The Medical Assisting program is a four-quarter program beginning each Fall quarter and Spring quarter at MCC.
 Students completing this program will graduate with a certificate and be eligible to sit for their certification testing with the American Association of Medical Assistants (AAMA).
 The program provides classroom instruction, laboratory experience and a one-quarter externship to prepare the student for the role of a medical assistant.